Humboldt-Universität zu Berlin, 10115 Berlin, Germany

-Ph.D in veterinary science, M.sc in applied microbiology, scientist, microbiologist, microbial biofilm researcher.
-Currently performing my post-doctoral research at University of California Santa Cruz, focusing on survival strategies of Helicobacter pylori, with a particular focus on biofilm and genes associated with this mode of growth.
+Ph.D in veterinary science, M.sc in applied microbiology, veterinary scientist, microbiologist, microbial biofilm researcher.
+I was a Junior postdoctoral at University of California Santa Cruz, focusing on survival strategies of Helicobacter pylori, with a particular focus on biofilm and genes associated with this mode of growth.
+I'm currently a a senior postdoctoral at Humboldt-Universität zu Berlin developing new tools to study morphogenetic movements in macrocolony biofilm.

 Investigating Helicobacter pylori biofilm formation and its potential role in pathogenesis in the lab of Dr. Karen Ottemann.
 I'm using transcriptomic and genetic approaches to identify genes associated with H. pylori biofilm growth.
 We also use mouse-models for H. pylori infections and imaging approaches (CSLM and SEM) to characterize the biofilm structure its components.